 Overview of Las Sonrisas de los Niños

-We (Reid and Patricia, retired, from the US) operate a small charity project near the poor village of El Cacao in rural Honduras, Central America, called Las Sonrisas de los Niños.
-Our goal is to provide the youth in our area opportunities beyond what they might normally experience.
-This includes play and recreation, nutritional support, reading, exposure and instruction in English, music, and overall a chance for kids to act like kids.
-We are somewhat a mix of a day care center and youth center, and the ages of the kids that attend range from infancy to teens.
+We (Reid and Patricia, retired, from the US) opened a small charity project in May 2007 near the poor village of El Cacao in rural Honduras, Central America, called Las Sonrisas de los Niños (The Smiles of the Children).
+Our goal was to provide the youth in our area opportunities beyond what they might normally experience.
+This included play and recreation, nutritional support, reading, exposure and instruction in English, music, and overall a chance for kids to act like kids.
+We were somewhat a mix of a day care center and youth center, and the ages of the kids that attended range from infancy to teens.
+One of our secondary goals was to make it easy for people to volunteer- no particular requirements, no official application process, essentially no cost.
+This proved to be very successful- in six sessions from May 2007 to late 2011 we had hundreds of children attend, served thousands of meals, had well over 100 volunteers from many different countries, and saw countless smiles.

 Above: phone call for Cesia; dia de los niños celebration; Palblito the clown; Cinderalla (aka Lupita ) in her fancy carriage on the way to the ball